-In addition, NMSBVI will not be held responsible for lost items.
-Items such as CD's, CD players, iPods, cell phones, money or any other personal belongings brought on to NMSBVI vehicles are the responsibility of the student.
+In addition, NMSBVI will not be held responsible for lost, stolen, or damaged items.
+Any personal belongings brought on to NMSBVI vehicles are the responsibility of the student.
 Parents/Guardians have the option of having belongings or money controlled by the driver/caregiver.
 All items must be clearly identified and given to the driver/caregiver with a letter giving authorization for the driver/caregiver to be in possession of the items as well as instructions as to what is to be done with the items upon arrival at NMSBVI.